How To Use The Extract Effect In After Effects In 6 Easy Steps (For Sky Replacement Or Separating Trees And Clouds From The Background)

 Insert the sky layer below your footage.

 Had the footage been raw or Pro-Res, I could have changed the colors much more, which would have opened up more possibilities.
-Fx, I might have picked a warmer sky or a clear blue sky.
-Keep in mind, though, I would have had to account for reflections in the water as well.
+Fx, I might have picked a warmer or clearer blue sky.
+Keep in mind, though, that I would have had to account for reflections in the water as well.

 But you can insert whatever you like.
 It doesn’t even have to be a sky.

-5. Turn you photo into a 3D layer, link it to the null, and adjust to taste
+5. Turn your photo into a 3D layer, link it to the null, and adjust it to taste

 I then turned the still photo into a 3D layer as well and pick-whipped the position to match the position of the null:

-Now adjust the placement of the sky using Anchor Point (shortcut: a) and scale it taste.
-Here’s the end result:
+Now adjust the placement of the sky using Anchor Point (shortcut: a) and scale it to taste.
+Here’s the result:

 Conclusion

-Using the Extract effect tool in After Effects is a great way to do things such as sky replacements creating masks for clouds or trees.
+Using the Extract effect tool in After Effects is a great way to do things like sky replacements and creating masks for clouds or trees.
 Rotoscoping out these things with the Roto Brush tool or creating masks manually is next to impossible.

-The technique can’t solve all problems though, so make sure to think about things like contrast when you shoot your footage.
+The technique can’t solve all problems, so consider contrast when you shoot your footage.

 I hope this helps.
 If you’ve got any questions or feedback, let me know in the comment section below.